-Coronavirus: Oxford University vaccine shows an average efficiency of 70% in trials
+Coronavirus: Oxford University vaccine shows an average protection of 70% in trials

-The vaccine candidate is expected to be cheaper and low-maintenance, as compared to those of Moderna and Pfizer.
+The vaccine candidate is expected to be cheaper and more low-maintenance than Moderna and Pfizer’s.

-Drug manufacturer AstraZeneca on Monday said that its potential coronavirus vaccine, being developed with the Oxford University, has shown more than 70% efficiency in a third phase interim trial.
-The vaccine which was administered in 131 Covid-19 patients, showed 90% and 62% efficacy in two different dose regimen, resulting in an average efficiency of 70.4%, an official release said.
+Drug manufacturer AstraZeneca on Monday said that its potential coronavirus vaccine, which is being developed with Oxford University, has shown more than 70% overall efficacy in a third phase interim trial.
+The vaccine which was administered in 131 Covid-19 patients, showed 90% and 62% efficacy in two different dose regimens, resulting in an average protection of 70.4%, an official release said.

 In a series of tweets, Oxford University said that the partnership hopes to supply 3 billion doses of the vaccine across the world by the end of next year.
 It added that the vaccine would be a “low cost” one and that it can be stored at refrigerator temperatures and deployed “quickly using existing infrastructure”.